Boeing 737 MAX could take off Monday for commercial survival

 A few months ago, Boeing anticipated the MAX would return to service in mid-2020, around June.

-But the coronavirus pandemic, which resulted in travel restrictions and lockdown measures to try and slow its spread, has upset the schedule.
+But the coronavirus pandemic, which resulted in travel restrictions and lockdown measures to try to slow its spread, has upset the schedule.

-According to The Seattle Times, European and Canadian aviation authorities have demanded substantial new changes to the plane's flight control system.

-The two regulators, along with the FAA "have agreed Boeing will be required to make these additional design changes... only after the MAX returns to service," the newspaper reported.

 The aircraft accounts for more than two-thirds of the company's order book and is therefore crucial to the mid-term survival of the manufacturer -- which, like the entire aviation industry, is suffering from the effects of the coronavirus crisis.